 In June 2003, the Company entered into a consulting agreement with Breaux Castleman, a former member and the former Chairman of the Company's Board of Directors, for consulting services related to the FDA approval of MelaFind® PMA application and the Company's business and financial strategy.
 Under this agreement, Mr. Castleman received compensation for each month of services rendered.
-The Company made payments pursuant to this consulting agreement of \$6 and \$12 in the three and six month periods ended June 30, 2011.
-This consulting agreement was terminated in December 2011 at the time of Mr. Castleman's resignation from the Company's Board of Directors.
+The Company made payments pursuant to this consulting agreement of \$6 and \$18 in the three and nine month periods ended September 30, 2011.
+The Company made no payments in the three and nine month periods ended September 30, 2012 as this consulting agreement was terminated in December 2011 at the time of Mr. Castleman's resignation from the Company's Board of Directors.